 If you are looking to relocate to a foreign country and are not sure which is the best option for your child, believe me when I say that all of the kids I saw in the similar situation were actually thriving both educationally and as people.
 After all the true purpose of education is not to fill our kids’ heads with useless facts that only serve the purpose of measuring them against their peers.
 Education is about equipping them with the skills to survive in a rapidly changing world, to be teaching them about compassion and understanding and to increase their world view.

-By becoming immersed in another culture and having to first learn how to communicate in order to be able to learn the regular school work really does equip a child for the future with critical problem solving skills that will become invaluable.
+By becoming immersed in another culture and having to first learn how to communicate in order to be able to learn the regular school work really does equip a child for the future with critical problem-solving skills that will become invaluable.
 Westerners tend to have the view that all foreigners who immigrate to our countries should assimilate and speak our language or we are quickly questioning their validity in our countries.
 Yet when we travel to other countries we are very quick to find International institutions that enable us to speak our language so we don’t have to assimilate into the other culture and in the process we miss out on so much.

 Even though my son has had very little formal education in his native language (maybe 10 months over 5 years of schooling), he has managed to maintain a good level of English literacy, even reading me books which I thought he might struggle with.
-He may try and spell English words using the same logic as Japanese or Finnish (which both make complete sense mind you…) but is now getting weekly mother tongue classes as part of the Finnish school system, so hopefully soon he will be able to master the completely confusing rules of English.
+He may try and spell English words using the same logic as Japanese or Finnish (which both make complete sense mind you…) but is now getting weekly mother tongue classes as part of the Finnish school system, so hopefully, soon he will be able to master the completely confusing rules of English.

 Did I also mention that in both Japan and Finland, public schooling is completely free?
 Not just “free” in name like we have in New Zealand, where they then hound you for endless donations and contributions, but as in it doesn’t cost anything to send your kids to school.

-In Japan we had to pay a little for some necessities like art kits, musical instruments and the odd class outing as well as paying for daily cooked lunches, but the basic costs of schooling and general resources were provided free of charge.
+In Japan, we had to pay a little for some necessities like art kits, musical instruments and the odd class outing as well as paying for daily cooked lunches, but the basic costs of schooling and general resources were provided free of charge.

-In Finland it gets even better, not only is the schooling and stationary provided at no cost, but the kids also get a daily cooked lunch, most excursions are free and because Jimmy’s preparatory class was at a school across the city from where we lived they even provided a bus pass so he could make the bus and tram trip to and from school free every day.
+In Finland it gets even better, not only is the schooling and stationery provided at no cost, but the kids also get a daily cooked lunch, most excursions are free and because Jimmy’s preparatory class was at a school across the city from where we lived they even provided a bus pass so he could make the bus and tram trip to and from school free every day.

 If you are still unsure of whether you should send your child to a foreign public school and would like to ask more questions please don’t hesitate to contact me through my blog at Around Rock 3 , I will be happy to help